 It just had to be: Winston Reid rose above the Manchester United defence to head home the winner in the dying minutes.
 The place erupted.
 In a nice twist of fate, a central defender scored the last-ever goal at the Boleyn Ground in front of the Bobby Moore Stand.
 A beautiful closing ceremony followed, and Bobby Moore flicked off the light switch for the last time.
 The ground was plunged into darkness.

 It was done.
 The Boleyn Ground had seen her last game, and we gave the old girl a fitting send-off.
 The bulldozers would soon be moving in, and we were off to new pastures: London Stadium in Stratford.
 There were grown men in tears that evening.
 But leaving our beloved Boleyn was reluctantly accepted at the mouth-watering thought of taking the club to the next level.

 "When I said you could trust us, you could trust us, and you knew you could trust us", said Karren Brady in a promotional video.

-I speak for most West Ham fans who wanted 'East London' to preside on the badge, in a desperate attempt for the club to keep some of its identity.
-In another move to make West Ham United FC more of a corporate and worldwide recognisable brand, London was used.
-We all know that ‘London' will probably sell more shirts in the Far East than 'East London'.
+I speak for most West Ham fans who wanted 'East London' to preside on the badge in a desperate attempt for the club to keep some of its identity.
+In another move to make West Ham United FC more of a corporate and worldwide recognisable brand, 'London' was used.
+We all know 'London' will sell more shirts in the Far East than 'East London'.

-One seized a corner flag and held it aloft in the center circle before attempting to plant it in the center spot.
+One seized a corner flag and held it aloft in the centre circle before attempting to plant it in the centre spot.
 Many gathered around the directors' box in protest (curse that damn walkway between the two tiers again).
 The chants directed at the owners weren't pretty.